chompoo500ml/basicblog/README.md

 If you found a bug, Please let us know by creating an issue.

 We welcome pull requests from anyone.
 See the list of [contributors](https://github.com/chompoo500ml/basicblog/graphs/contributors) who participated in this project.

-Check out our [how to preparing development environment](/DEVENV.md) to find out how you can do so.
+Check out our [how to prepare development environment](/DEVENV.md) to find out how you can do so.

 ## Credits